Philip V of Macedon: Expansion in the Aegean

 Following an agreement with the Seleucid king Antiochus III to capture Egyptian-held territory from the boy king Ptolemy V (Plb.
 15.20), Philip invaded their territories in Asia Minor, besieging Samos and capturing Miletus.
 This expansion of Macedonian influence created alarm in a number of neighbouring states, including Attalid Pergamum and Rhodes.
-Philip responded by ravaging Attalid territory and destroying the temples outside the walls of Pergamon (Didodorus XXVIII 5).
-Their navies clashed with Philip's off Chios and Lade (near Miletus) in 201 BC.
+Philip responded by ravaging Attalid territory and destroying the temples outside the walls of Pergamon (Diodorus XXVIII 5).
+Their navies clashed with Philip's off Chios and Lade (near Miletus) in 201 BC during the Cretan war.
 Philip then invaded Caria.
 Although the Rhodians and Attalids successfully blockaded his fleet at Bargylia, they nevertheless sent an appeal to the Romans for help.
 At around the same time, the Romans finally defeated Carthage.
 Although very little in Philip's recent actions in Thrace and Asia Minor could be said to concern the Roman Republic directly, the Senate passed a decree supporting Pergamum and Rhodes and Marcus Valerius Laevinus was sent to investigate (Livy 31.3).
 Simultaneously, Philip's relationship with Athens suddenly deteriorated.
 The Acarnanian League launched a raid on Attica, aided by troops which they had received from Philip V. Attalus I and Rhodes convinced the Athenians to declare war on Macedon and Philip dispatched a force of 2,000 infantry and 200 cavalry under the command of Philokles to invade Attica and place the city of Athens under siege (Livy 31.14-16).

 Second Macedonian War

 Kingdom of Macedon on the eve of the Second Macedonian War, c.
 200 BC.

-In light of reports from Laevinus and further embassies from Pergamon, Rhodes, and Athens, Publius Sulpicius Galba one of the consuls for 200 BC was tasked with resolving the troubles in Macedonia.
+In light of reports from Laevinus and further embassies from Pergamon, Rhodes, and Athens, Publius Sulpicius Galba, one of the consuls for 200 BC was tasked with resolving the troubles in Macedonia.
 He organised a formal declaration of war in March (Livy 31.4-8) then recruited troops, and crossed the Adriatic in autumn (Livy 31.12-14).
 Meanwhile, Philip was besieging Abydos in the Hellespont.
 During the siege of Abydos, in the autumn of 200 BC, Philip was met by Marcus Aemilius Lepidus, a Roman ambassador on his way back from Egypt, who urged him not to attack any Greek state or to seize any territory belonging to Ptolemy and to go to arbitration with Rhodes and Pergamon.
 Philip protested that he was not in violation of any of the terms of the Peace of Phoenice, but in vain.
 As he returned to Macedonia after the fall of Abydos, he learnt of the landing of Sulpicius' force in Epirus.